codecop/babystepstimer/Java/src/main/java/net/davidtanzer/babysteps/readme.txt

 * refactor to instance
 * introduce stubbed dependencies by second constructor.

-Extract logic ()
+Extract logic (90')
-* audio technology and domain concept of signal.
+* Audio technology and domain concept of signal.
 * UI with readable names for colour changes
+* all UI done.
+Leaves only timing, threading and core logic inside.